File uploader validation guide

 Collection validators

-Collection validators are used to validate a set of files.
+Collection validators validate a set of files.

-A collection validator function takes two parameters: collection
+A collection validator function takes two parameters: collection and api.

-parameter contains information about all the files, including their names, sizes, and types.
+The collection parameter contains information about all the files, including their names, sizes, and types.

 const hasAllViewAngles = (collection, api) => {